frankiee12a9/frankiee12a9/README.md

 ## Hello 🖐️

-My name is Kien, I'm a graduated student from Computer Science and Engineering dept at Kwangwoon University, Republic of Korea.
+My name is Kien, I'm a graduated student from Computer Science and Engineering Dept at Kwangwoon University, Republic of Korea.

 ## About me 😊